OOCAZ/openhandserver/README.md

 Example string: `DATABASE_ACCESS: mongodb+srv://<username>:<password>@<clustername>/?retryWrites=true&w=majority`

-Additionally you need to create a .env file at the top level with the variable REACT_APP_URL giving the operating environment for your app.
+Additionally you need to create a .env file at the top level with the variable REACT_APP_BACKEND_URL giving the operating environment for your app.

 # Getting Started with Create React App